 SELECT * FROM tech_authors;

-This command has displayed all the records of specified table:
+This command has displayed all the records of the specified table:

 SELECT ID, NAME, TYPE FROM tech_authors;

-The above command has displayed the desired data:
+The above command has retrieved the desired data from the selected columns:

 First, display the table data and select the particular record that you want to change or update: